analysiscenter/batchflow/docs/intro/batch.rst

 In order to convert a batch class method to an action you add `@action` decorator::

-   from dataset import Batch, action
+   from batchflow import Batch, action

    class MyBatch(Batch):
        ...